Getting ready to study at university

 Studying at university not only offers you an opportunity to get a really good understanding of your subject, but also to develop new skills and ways of thinking.
 Getting to grips with the some of the practicalities of study, particularly in understanding the processes of preparing to write an assignment, is an important part of this new experience.

-The team at Student Learning and Achievement provides two types of 'Headstart' workshops before the start of the academic year in September, developed specifically to meet the needs of new students.
+With this in mind, the team at Student Learning and Achievement (SLA) provides two types of 'Headstart' workshops before the start of the academic year in September, developed specifically to meet the needs of new students.
 These will help you to develop your academic skills and start thinking like a university student.
 One will be held on-campus and two will be online.

 Dates of sessions